hywang01/hywang01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Hongyu Wang, now a Ph.D. student at School of Computer Science and Engineering, Northwestern Polytechnical University under the supervision of Prof. [Yong Xia](https://teacher.nwpu.edu.cn/yongxia.html).
+My name is Hongyu Wang, now a Ph.D. student at School of Computer Science, Northwestern Polytechnical University under the supervision of Prof. [Yong Xia](https://teacher.nwpu.edu.cn/yongxia.html).
 I graduated from School of Mathematics and Statistics, Northwestern Polytechnical University with a bachelor’s degree of science.

 My research interest includes medical image analysis, machine learning and deep learning for radiological imaging, computational histopathology, and single-cell and spatial multi-omics.
 I enjoy studying medical and biological problems with efficient-computational methods.